 Factoring transactions typically finance your accounts receivable in two installments.
 The first installment covers up to 85% of the invoice.
 It is deposited into your account after the factoring company receives your invoice and verifies it.

 The remaining 15%, less the factoring fee, is deposited into your account once the government agency pays their invoice on their usual schedule.
 Most small companies that use this solution finance their invoices regularly, at least until they have an adequate cash reserve.
-This smooths out operations and provides a platform for growth.
+This strategy smooths out operations and provides a platform for growth.

-Read “How does factoring work” to learn more.
+Read “How Does Factoring Work” to learn more.

 c) Qualification requirements